The Welsh 3000s challenge | A complete guide to Wales’ toughest day hike

 Having a support car also means you can change your clothes and carry a lighter pack as you will be able to drop off and pick up gear between the three mountain ranges.

-Park one at the car park at the finish above Aber falls and park one at the Pen-y-Pass.
+Park one at the car park at the finish above Aber falls and park one at one of the start points for hikign up Yr Wydffa.
+If taking two cars I would recommend dropping off a car the night before to preserve some sleep.

 This option not only requires more planning, the Pen-y-Pass is pre booking only in the summer months and the Aber Falls car park is very small, but also involves driving after completing the challenge which can be dangerous.